5g-media/incubator-openwhisk-deploy-kube/docs/k8s-gpu-prerequisites.md

 ### Special notes

-* You should run the following command each time you start minikube
+* You should run the following command after each time you start minikube
   ```
   sudo ip link set docker0 promisc on
   ```